- Miter gauge

 Prepare the pallet wood

-Pry apart the pallet with a flat bar and mallet.
+To begin this pallet side table project, first pry apart the pallet with a flat bar and mallet.
 Plus: Check out this other use for a pallet in your home workshop.
 Or, here's a creative use for a pallet in your garage.

 Remove nails and make rough cuts